dgaydukov/cert-aws/sa/files/sa.md

 * differ from EBS cause it's directly attach to machine (ebs connected via network), so it provides lowest latency
 * by default disk is unencrypted, and compare to ebs you can't set up encryption.
 If you need it you have to implement either disk-level encryption or file-system-level encryption
 * you can't backup instance store same way you can back up ebs.
 You have to ssh to machine and copy data from instance store to ebs using `rsync`
+If you have ec2 with ebs + ephemeral, if you try to create ami from ec2 console, only ebs would be shown.
+If you go to volumes to create snapshot - only ebs would be shown.
 * you can't create snapshot/image from instance store.
 You have to ssh to machine and manually create ami using Amazon EC2 AMI tools for instance store you create manifest & files, build it into bundle, and upload bundle to s3, register AMI from s3.
 When you run this ami, aws fetch bundle from s3 and create ec2 from this bundle for ebs you can create snapshot for volume, and then image from snapshot.
 You can also create image directly from ec2 console.
+There are 2 types of ami:
+* ebs backed - if you use ebs backed - your root would always be ebs.
+Although you can choose ec2 with instance store - you can add instance store only as second non-root volume.
+* instance store backed - when you launch new ec2 you have to search `instance store`, choose community ami and there would be a lot of ami with type `instance store`.
+With this type only ec2 with instance store supported.
+You also can't add additional ebs volumes, only what instance support (if instance support 2 instance store - you create ec2 with 2 ephemeral volumes)
+You can't stop this instance, if you try to stop it from console you will got `The instance 'i-0f3072e29bb001403' does not have an 'ebs' root device type and cannot be stopped`.
+You also can't create image or snapshot.
+If you need it you have to ssh to ec2 and manually create snapshot/ami.

 ###### CloudFront
 CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.